APIs, concepts, guides, and more

 🔹 What is Point-to-Point Motion?

 Point-to-Point motion allows us to move an Axis or MultiAxis system to a specific point.
-There are two different motion profiles available for this type of motion: Trapezoidal and S-Curve.
+There are two different velocity profiles available for this type of motion: Trapezoidal and S-Curve.

 🔹 Trapezoidal Motion